Live call analytics for your contact center with Amazon language AI services

 Monitoring and troubleshooting

 AWS CloudFormation reports deployment failures and causes on the relevant stack Events tab.
 See Troubleshooting CloudFormation for help with common deployment problems.
-Look out for deployment failures caused by limit exceeded errors; the LCA stacks create resources such as NAT gateways, Elastic IP addresses, and other resources that are subject to default account and Region Service Quotas.
+Look out for deployment failures caused by limit exceeded errors; the LCA stacks create resources that are subject to default account and Region Service Quotas.

-Amazon Transcribe has a default limit of 25 concurrent transcription streams, which limits LCA to 12 concurrent calls (two streams per call).
+Amazon Transcribe has a default limit of 25 concurrent transcription streams, which limits LCA to 25 concurrent calls.
 Request an increase for the number of concurrent HTTP/2 streams for streaming transcription if you need to handle a larger number of concurrent calls.

 LCA provides runtime monitoring and logs for each component using CloudWatch:

-- Call trigger Lambda function – On the Lambda console, open the
+- Call processing Lambda function – On the Lambda console, open the

 - Call Event Stream Processor Lambda function – On the Lambda console, open the